 Our lives are increasingly intertwined with technology.
 We cannot miss the screens of our mobile phones, tablets, laptops.
 Apps are developed to get us hooked on the screen.
 Our screen time is their business model.
 Unconsciously we ‘check’, tap, swipe our phone screens without looking at anything really.
 The phone has become an extension of our body and our finger is navigating through the endless seductive space of information or entertainment.

-The pandemic has made this behaviour even worse.
+The pandemic has made this behavior even worse.
 Our social encounters are banned to be experienced behind the screen, from Zoom meetings to barcode checkouts in supermarkets.